PointCloudLibrary/pcl/doc/tutorials/content/writing_new_classes.rst

    *  All rights reserved
    */

-An additional like can be inserted if additional copyright is needed (or the original copyright can be changed):
+An additional line can be inserted if additional copyright is needed (or the original copyright can be changed):

 .. code-block:: cpp